Quantum Limits of Exoplanet Detection and Localization: SPADE CFIM in the Fourier-Zernike Modes

 \subsection{Asymptotic Optimality of SPADE}

 To prove the optimality of SPADE for localization, we show that Eq. \ref{eqn: High-Contrast FZ CFIM} is equal to the high-contrast QFIM of Eq. \ref{eqn: QFIM Polar HC Circular Aperture} for a circular aperture.
 We note that this derivation also constitutes a proof for the quantum optimality of the Zernike modes in the canonical balanced two-source localization problem involving a circular aperture.
-While the Zernikes have been conjectured as an optimal basis, the following constitutes, what we believe is, the first formal proof.
 We begin by evaluating the diagonal terms of the CFIM.
 Consider the infinite sum of radial derivatives